samuelepedrazzi/samuelepedrazzi/README.md

 # I'm an Electronic engineer, my bachelor degree can be seen [here](https://corsi.unige.it/corsi/9273), actually situated in Genoa, Italy.
 I'm attending the last year of [Robotics Engineering](https://courses.unige.it/10635).

 - 🔭 I’m currently attending at Robotics Engineering in the University of Genoa.
-- 🎓 I graduated in Electronic engineering and information technologies in Genoa University.
+- 🎓 I graduated in Electronic engineering and information technologies in Genoa University, July 2021.
 - 🌱 I’m currently learning about robotics, information and automation sphere.
 - 👯 I’m looking to collaborate and share ideas on projects with students and developers from all over the world.
 - 💬 Goals: Apply for internships and study or employment abroad opportunities, discover and learn more new things concerning to my field of knowledge.